nikocapp56/Active-Directory-Deployment-and-User-Access-Management-in-Azure/README.md

 <h3> 6️⃣ Set Client's DNS settings to Domain Controller's Private IP address </h3>

-In an Active Directory environment, the Domain Controller also serves as the DNS server, handling all internal name resolution needed for domain authentication and resource access.

 This ensures that the Client directs all domain-related queries to the Domain Controller.

+This is necessary so that when the Client later attempts to join the domain, it can correctly locate the domain controller using DNS.

 <img width="530" alt="client-1dnsserver" src="https://github.com/user-attachments/assets/4b613a8d-545f-480e-92b2-9780598352fd" />